Richardson Gang: Basis

 The downfall of the Richardsons began because of mounting testimony to the police.
 The incident at Mr Smith's and the later arrests helped seal their fate.

 In July 1965, one of the gang's victims reported the crime to the police.
 The victim told the tale of being severely beaten and bruised after being found guilty of disloyalty by a kangaroo court; he then had to mop up his own blood using his own underpants.

 A member of the Richardson gang, Johnny Bradbury, turned Queen's Evidence.
 Bradbury was convicted of murdering a business associate named Waldeck in South Africa, allegedly on orders from Charlie Richardson.
 When sentenced to hang, Bradbury offered to inform on the Richardson gang in exchange for a pardon and immunity.
 This was arranged by a special squad of the CID, led by Inspector Gerald MacArthur.

 Other victims of the Richardsons were granted immunity from prosecution in other crimes if they turned Queen's Evidence.
 With the assistance of the Home Office, which arranged different identities and passports, several witnesses fled the country immediately after the trial.
-A few went to South Africa and others to Spain or Majorca; many did not return to the UK for a considerable time.
+A few went to South Africa and others to Spain or Mallorca; many did not return to the United Kingdom for a considerable time.